sugiro.ai

 No environment variables.

-Network access is needed for live BTC pricing.
+Network access is needed for Binance live and historical pricing.

 Bottom Line

-BTC Calculator is a browser-first static app built with HTML, CSS, and modular vanilla JavaScript, but it goes beyond a simple static utility by incorporating live Bitcoin market data, multilingual UI, dark mode, and mobile-specific interaction handling.
+BTC Calculator is a browser-first static app built with HTML, CSS, and modular vanilla JavaScript, but it goes beyond a simple static utility by incorporating live market data from Binance, multilingual UI, dark mode, an inline keypad, and mobile-specific interaction handling.